 Our main administration office is located in Wisma Muis, within the Sabah Wildlife Department.

 The two offices house our GIS resources, a small library and an array of IT services.
 It is the base of DGFC’s director, the general manager, the director of public relations and development, the accounts and administration officer, the education officer, and the conservation planning officer.

 The Wildlife Health, Genetic and Forensic laboratory (WHGFL) is a joint initiative between the Sabah Wildlife Department, EcoHealth Alliance and Danau Girang Field Centre.
 It is a Bio-Security Level 2 (BSL-2) laboratory, certified to the USA’s National Institutes of Health (NIH) and the Centres for Disease Control (CDC) standards.
 With funding provided by EHA and the USAID Emerging Pandemic Threats (EPT) Program, SWD and DGFC, the three institutions have established a state-of-the-art facility, which enables wildlife health monitoring, population/conservation genetics research, and wildlife forensic work.
 The facility benefits conservation and land use planning for a better management of Sabah’s landscape; both agricultural and forest.

 The WGHFL has run a variety of projects becoming also a training facility for Sabahans and foreigners alike.
 Zoonotic disease diagnosis and population genetics are the main areas developed in the WHGFL.
 However, it is one of the goals of the lab to assist the SWD’s Wildlife Enforcement Division in analysing the confiscated illegal bushmeat and other items of wildlife nature, to determine species and origin.
-Because of the importance of forensic investigation for Sabah’s wildlife enforcement efforts to combat illegal hunting and trade, DGFC and EHA plan to assist SWD in certifying the WHGFL for forensic work.
+Currently, DGFC is working with the TRACE Wildlife Forensics Network to certify the WHGFL’s personnel for forensic work, and with EHA to obtain the ISO17025 accreditation.